 Alexandria Summer Guide

-Whether you’re local, here for a quick visit, or new in town, there is always something amazing to do in Alexandria.
-Here are our top picks for spending some mandatory fun in the sun in the local Alexandria area this summer.
+Whether you’re a local, here for a fleeting visit, or new in town, Alexandria is always bustling with exceptional experiences.
+Here are our top recommendations for soaking up some delightful summer sun in the local Alexandria area this year.

 Daily Adventures

-If you’re looking for something fun to do on a weekend or a day off, there is never a shortage in Alexandria.
-Head down the George Washington Parkway to visit a historic home like George Washington’s Mount Vernon, the Woodlawn Plantation, or Frank Lloyd Wright’s Pope-Leighey House.
-If you’re up for it, try biking to one of those scenic locations, and maybe bring a picnic and a couple of friends to stop beside the river and enjoy the fresh air on the way.
-Or head over to River Farm, the picturesque headquarters for the American Horticultural Society.
-Here you can smell the roses and stroll through acres of stunning gardens along the Potomac River.
-If nature is calling, explore Winkler Botanical Preserve or Huntley Meadows Park for a light hike.
-If you’re lucky, you might catch a glimpse of some local wildlife (beavers and deer are not uncommon, particularly in Huntley Meadows.)
+Alexandria is packed with enjoyable activities for your weekend or day off.
+Take a drive down the George Washington Parkway to explore a historic home like George Washington’s Mount Vernon, the Woodlawn Plantation, or Frank Lloyd Wright’s Pope-Leighey House.
+How about biking to one of these scenic locations?
+Consider a picnic with friends by the river to revel in the fresh air on the journey.
+River Farm, the picturesque headquarters for the American Horticultural Society, beckons you to bask in its stunning gardens along the Potomac River.
+If nature is your calling, explore Winkler Botanical Preserve or Huntley Meadows Park for a leisurely hike.
+You might be fortunate to spot some local wildlife like beavers and deer, particularly in Huntley Meadows.

-Looking for an adventure in the city?
-Jump on the Water Taxi and ride over to National Harbor for shopping, dining, and a turn around the Capital Wheel for beautiful views of the Potomac and our nation’s capital.
-Another great option in the heart of the city is Old Town, the historic district of Alexandria.
-Explore local shops like Hooray for Books and The Lucky Knot, or bigger chains such as Loft, Anthropologie, and Lululemon.
-Go to the Torpedo Factory and peruse local artisans workspaces and shops; you might get to meet one of the artists!
+Looking for an urban adventure?
+Hop on the Water Taxi to the National Harbor for shopping, dining, and a spin on the Capital Wheel for beautiful views of the Potomac and our nation’s capital.
+Another great option is Old Town, the historic district of Alexandria, where you can explore local shops such as Hooray for Books, The Lucky Knot, and larger chains like Loft, Anthropologie, and Lululemon.
+Visit the Torpedo Factory to peruse local artisans’ workspaces and shops; you might even get to meet one of the artists!

 For the Family

-Most Alexandria events are kid-friendly, but there are a couple that we loved going to as kids and love bringing our kids to today.
+Most Alexandria events are kid-friendly, and here are a few we loved as kids and love taking our kids to now.

-The fan-favorite Paint This, a paint-your-own-ceramics studio, is great for a rainy day activity.
-Mom gets a new mug and your little one gets to let their creative spirit soar.
-Another great arts event is the Old Town Arts and Crafts Festival in July, featuring local and regional craftsmen and their works, as well as fabulous food vendors, all along the Potomac in Waterfront Park.
+The fan-favorite Paint This, a paint-your-own-ceramics studio, is perfect for a rainy day activity.
+Mom gets a new mug, and your little one gets to express their creative spirit.

-With such a picturesque water feature, why waste it?
-A new addition to the waterfront lineup is the first ever Portside in Old Town Summer Festival, This event includes live music, a beer garden from award-winning Port City Brewing Company, other local flavors and goodies, and hands-on arts and historical activities.
+Taking advantage of the waterfront, we recommend the now well-established Portside in Old Town Summer Festival.
+This event features live music, a beer garden from the award-winning Port City Brewing Company, other local flavors and goodies, and hands-on arts and historical activities.
 It is sure to be a fantastic time for the whole family.

-Outdoor movies held at the Mount Vernon Recreation center monthly from May to September.
-Grab a burger from Holy Cow or some quick take-out from Taqueria Poblano and head down past Mount Vernon Community School at 7 p.m. and grab a seat with your blanket.
-Watch family-friendly movies under the night sky with your neighbors, friends, and family on a massive open-air screen.
+Outdoor movies at the Mount Vernon Recreation center are held monthly from May to September (also check out where else you can watch outdoor films here).
+Grab a bite from Holy Cow or some quick take-out from Taqueria Poblano and head down past Mount Vernon Community School at 7 p.m.
+Bring a blanket and enjoy family-friendly movies under the night sky with your neighbors, friends, and family on a massive open-air screen.

 Food and Drink

-For dinner, try Caphe Banh Mi for some pho or any of its other amazing traditional Vietnamese dishes.
-Over in the 22305 is Northside 10, where you can find a variety of burgers and other sandwiches.
-Be sure to start with one of the killer appetizers, like the fried Brussel sprouts with bacon and asiago, or the risotto fritters fixed with Gruyere cheese, parmesan, tomato and bacon gravy.
-One last favorite is the new Urbano 116.
-From the group that brought you Mason Social, this new Mexican restaurant combines contemporary flavors with local ingredients.
-Its open window seating offers the ultimate summer dining experience.
+For dinner, Caphe Banh Mi offers a variety of traditional Vietnamese dishes.
+Northside 10 offers a variety of burgers and other sandwiches, with killer appetizers like fried Brussel sprouts with bacon and asiago, or risotto fritters fixed with Gruyere cheese, parmesan, tomato, and bacon gravy.
+Don’t forget Urbano 116 for a Mexican culinary experience with contemporary flavors and local ingredients.

-Ready to keep your fun going into the night?
-Alexandria has so many great bars for you to try on hot summer nights.
-Head over to PX, an intimate speakeasy fitting only 25 guests at a time, with craft cocktails and a unique setting.
-Love PX?
-Try The Reserve, another small plate, cocktail and wine bar with limited seating.
-The Reserve, located just above the original Del Ray Pizzeria, was recently renovated and reopened after a two-year hiatus.
+Ready to keep the fun going into the night?
+Alexandria offers many great bars for those hot summer nights.
+King’s Ransom, an intimate speakeasy on King Street, offers craft cocktails in a unique setting.
+If speakeasy’s are your thing be sure to also try Captain Gregory’s, a fun speakeasy hidden inside a donut shop in North Old Town that serves small plates and one of a kind cocktails.
 Craving Champagne, classic wines, cheese, and charcuterie?
 Just off King Street on S. Royal Street, pop into Brut, a Champagne and wine bar.

 Save some room for dessert!
-Cupcakes, ice cream, custard, pastries, Alexandria has got it all.
-An all-time favorite is the Dairy Godmother, where frozen custard — better than ice cream!— sorbet, and all other sorts of delicious treats abound.
-Get a sundae for yourself or a puppy pop for your canine companion, and take the seat where Former President Obama sat in during one of his visits.
-Need cupcakes for a summer birthday?
-Stop by Lavender Moon and try one of their freshly baked daily cupcakes; flourless chocolate, the NOT so Red Velvet, or the classic vanilla with lemon curd.
-For one last sugar rush, try Sugar Shack, a local favorite.
-Get a light, fluffy doughnut with a classic strawberry glaze or be adventurous and try a maple-bacon or Girl Scout-inspired samoa doughnut.
+Alexandria has got it all.
+Try the Dairy Godmother, where frozen custard, sorbet, and other delicious treats abound.
+For cupcakes, stop by Lavender Moon.
+For a sugar rush, try Sugar Shack, a local favorite, known for its light, fluffy doughnuts with various glazes and adventurous flavors.
 Pair it with a traditional cappuccino or experiment with an amazing honey lavender latte.
 Your sweet tooth will certainly be satisfied in Alexandria this summer.
-Brut - Champagne & Wine Bar

 The Bottom Line